Hormones

 Keeping your vitamin D levels in check is like giving your bones a protective shield.
 It helps reduce the risk of osteoporosis, which becomes a real concern for us postmenopausal women.
 But that's not all - some studies hint that vitamin D might be a secret weapon against those pesky mood swings and hot flashes [9].

-Here's the catch: our vitamin D needs typically increase during menopause.
-While soaking up some sunshine and enjoying vitamin D-rich foods like fatty fish and egg yolks can help, many of us might benefit from a supplement.
+While soaking up some sunshine when it's out and enjoying vitamin D-rich foods like fatty fish and egg yolks can help, many of us might benefit from a supplement.
+I personally like the Nutri Advanced Vitamin D3 with K2 drops, which you can find here.

 Conclusion